-For political science majors, two consecutive introductory courses on quantitative empirical methodology are offered (POL222 & 232).
-This course, "POL222 Introduction to Quantitative Reasoning I," is the first of the sequence and required for all political science majors.
+For political science students, two consecutive introductory courses on quantitative empirical methodology are offered (POL222 & 232).
+This course, "POL222 Introduction to Quantitative Reasoning I," is the first of the sequence and required for all political science specialists and majors.
 By the end of this course, students are expected to have developed a basic understanding of:

 - 1. The characteristics of the scientific studies of political science, especially those employing quantitative empirical analysis, and the inherent difficulties of establishing a causal relationship empirically between the political, economic, social and policy phenomena of interest; - 2.
-Representative empirical research designs, both in experimental and non-experimental (observational) varieties, to investigate the causal relationship of political, economic, social and policy phenomena of interest, and various threats to the validity of different research designs; and - 3.
-Introductory knowledge of the data analysis methods employed in political science research namely, statistical inference and linear regression which will be studied more in depth in POL232.
+Representative empirical research designs, both in experimental and non-experimental (observational) varieties, to investigate the causal relationship of political, economic, social and policy phenomena of interest, and various threats to the validity of different research designs; and

+3. Introductory knowledge of the data analysis methods employed in political science research - namely, statistical inference and linear regression - which will be studied more in depth in POL232.

-"POL232 Introduction of Quantitative Reasoning II" (Winter 2017) will be the elective follow-up course and continue to introduce important foundations of quantitative empirical methodology.
-Those who will have found that the topics covered in POL222 are of interest are encouraged to take POL232.
-Students who choose to take POL232 will be exposed to:
+"POL232 Introduction to Quantitative Reasoning II" (Winter 2017) will be the follow-up course and continue to introduce important foundations of quantitative empirical methodology.
+POL232 is required for political science specialists and elective for majors.
+Students who will take POL232 will be exposed to: